Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Introduction

-The drawback of these traditional algorithms is that their applications are narrow, and the creators of these algorithms require expert knowledge of the embedding process.
-Particular techniques are useful for certain limited tasks, and the growing sophistication of watermark removal and degradation attacks means that the effectiveness of these algorithms may be compromised in the near future \cite{firstCNN,wmremoval}.
 New advancements in the field of deep learning span many industries due to the strong representation abilities of deep neural networks.
-In the field of data hiding, deep learning models provide adaptable, generalised frameworks that can be used for a variety of applications in watermarking and steganography.
+In the field of data hiding, deep learning models provide adaptable, generalized frameworks that can be used for a variety of applications in watermarking and steganography.
 Currently, most works in this area concentrate on image-based data hiding, and these are the works that will be compared in this survey.
 These machine learning models are able to learn advanced embedding patterns that are able to resist a much wider range of attacks with far more effectiveness than traditional watermarking or steganography algorithms \cite{firstCNN}.
-With further research \cite{dvmark,mesh,textwm,hidden}, there is potential and highly critical to develop generalised frameworks for data hiding that can work with a range of cover media types to robustly embed data and provide highly secure content authentication and communication services.
+Further research on \cite{dvmark,mesh,textwm,hidden} established the potential and criticality of developing generalized frameworks for data hiding that can work with a range of cover media types to robustly embed data and provide highly secure content authentication and communication services.
 The advantage of the deep learning approach is that networks can be retrained to become resistant to new types of attacks, or to emphasise particular goals such as payload capacity or imperceptibility without creating specialised algorithms for each new application \cite{hidden}.
-An additional advantage of deep data hiding techniques can enhance the security of the embedded messages.
+An additional advantage of deep data hiding techniques is that they can enhance the security of the embedded messages.
 The high non-linearity of deep neural models makes it virtually impossible for an adversary to retrieve the embedded information~\cite{firstCNN}.
 Compared to traditional methods, deep learning-based methods are not only more secure and adaptable to different applications, but they also offer enhanced robustness to adversarial attacks and distortions.
 They are also able to achieve more imperceptible forms of data embedding.